Peggypei98/Interactive-Lab-Hub/Final Project/README.md

 ### Big Idea

-A robot which converts your indoor potted plant into a house pet.
-Features such as water monitoring, sunlight chasing and additional pet-like features.
+The "bud" is a hybrid plant-robot that turns your indoor potted plant into a house pet.
+It has features such as water monitoring and sunlight chasing, as well as additional pet-like characteristics.
+With "bud," your plant becomes a 100% companion.

 ### Timeline